 PrintAumônières de Crêpes (French Pancake Parcels)

-Aumonieres de Crepes are delicious crepes, folded into little parcels, filled with whipped cream and strawberries.
+Aumônières de Crêpes are delicious crêpes, folded into little parcels, filled with whipped cream and strawberries.
 I drizzled mine with nutella and they are so good.

 Ingredients

-- 110g plain flour
+- 135g plain flour

 - 1 tsp caster sugar

-- 2 tbsp melted butter
+- 2 eggs

-- extra butter for greasing the pan
+- 15g butter, melted, plus extra for greasing the pan

 To serve: